open-atmos/PySDM/README.md

   parallelisation model.
 Using the ``GPU`` backend requires nVidia hardware and [CUDA driver](https://developer.nvidia.com/cuda-downloads).

+For an overview paper on PySDM v1 (and the preferred item to cite if using PySDM), see [Bartman et al. 2021 arXiv e-print](https://arxiv.org/abs/2103.17238) (submitted to JOSS).
 For a list of talks and other materials on PySDM, see the [project wiki](https://github.com/atmos-cloud-sim-uj/PySDM/wiki).

 ## Dependencies and Installation